ryantd42/NY-Legislative-Git/2023/A3579B-2023/bill.md

   February 3, 2023
   ___________

- Introduced  by  M. of A. FAHY -- read once and referred to the Committee on Local Governments -- committee discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M. of A. FAHY, BURDICK, SEAWRIGHT, LUNSFORD -- read once and referred to  the  Committee  on  Local  Governments  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- recommitted to the Committee on Local Governments in  accordance  with  Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

- AN  ACT  to  amend  the  general municipal law and the education law, in relation to excluding renewable energy  pilot  projects  and  certain energy  system-related  payments  in lieu of taxes from tax cap calcu- lations; to amend the executive law, in  relation  to  establishing  a distributed  generation  energy  development  program;  and  making an appropriation therefor
+ AN  ACT  to  amend  the  general municipal law and the education law, in relation to excluding renewable energy  pilot  projects  and  certain energy  system-related  payments  in lieu of taxes from tax cap calcu- lations; and to amend the executive law, in relation to establishing a distributed generation energy development program

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: